10 things students should know about National Science Day- The 28th Feb!

 What Is National Science Day?

-On February 28, we enjoy the enthusiasm of Science and technology to actually recognize the importance and understanding of the Raman Effect in India by the great Indian physicist Sir CV Raman.
-It is still the most commendable science celebrations in India organized by the universities and schools’ students by showing different science ventures as national level science displays.
+On February 28, we enjoyed the enthusiasm of Science and technology to actually recognize the importance and understanding of the Raman Effect in India by the great Indian physicist Sir CV Raman.
+It is still the most commendable science celebration in India organized by the universities and schools’ students by showing different science ventures as national level science displays.

 How is National Science Day celebrated?

 Different types of programs are held where different schools and colleges participate and showcase their science fields’ talents.
 In some schools, a lot of activities are organized to celebrate this day, while for o.
 In contrast, the day starts with Student-teachers’ special assembly on the History and Importance of the National Science Day.
 The Ministry of Science gives a special message on National Science Day’s event to fellow students, researchers, specialists, and India’s individuals.
 Few schools put up Science Quiz competitions and organize Science Antakshari.
 Simultaneously, some schools conduct an exhibition of science projects, models, charts, and demonstrations.
 The National Science Day celebration in school also includes a screening of science movies to foster joyful learning among school children.